Query API

 Filters_obj Object

-The filters_obj object is a container for a set of one of more filter groups for a Query Chart or Query Data query.
-For more information on filters in a query see About Filters.
+The filters_obj object contains one of more filter groups for a Query Chart or Query Data query.
+For more information on query filters, see About Filters.

 Field | Type | Description |